vfmd/vfmd-spec/doc/specification.md

 To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the first line against the _ordered list starter pattern_ and remove the matching substring for the first parenthesized subexpression.
-The matching substring in this case is <code>2. </code>
-(i.e. the number '2', followed by a dot, followed by a single space character).
-From subsequent lines, we need to remove leading _space_ characters, subject to a maximum of 3 _space_ characters (because the _ordered-list-starter-string-length_ is 3).
+The matching substring in this case is <code style="whitespace: pre;">2. </code> (i.e. the number '2', followed by a dot, followed by a single space character).
+From subsequent lines, we need to remove leading [space] characters, subject to a maximum of 3 [space] characters (because the _ordered-list-starter-string-length_ is 3).

 The second _ordered-list-item-processed line sequence_ is therefore: